Green-headed hillstar: Taxonomy

 First described in 1895, the green-headed hillstar has traditionally been considered a subspecies of the Andean hillstar (Oreotrochilus estella), but is now increasingly treated as a separate species based on differences in genetics and plumage.
 Compared to the Andean hillstar, the male green-headed hillstar has a brighter green crown and a black (not brown) line to the central underparts.
 The two species were also split due to the green-headed hillstar having a stronger mitochondrial DNA relationship to the black-breasted hillstar than the Andean hillstar.
 Females of these are very similar, but the males are easily separated.

-The green-headed hillstar was officially elevated to species status by the Handbook of the Birds of the World and BirdLife Taxonomic Checklist version 4 in December of 2019 and the International Ornithological Committee’s World Bird Names version 10.2 in 2020.
+The green-headed hillstar was officially elevated to species status by the Handbook of the Birds of the World and BirdLife Taxonomic Checklist version 4 in December 2019 and the International Ornithological Committee's World Bird Names version 10.2 in 2020.

 After the recent discovery of a new hillstar species (Oreotrochilus cyanolaemus), studies think the green-headed hillstar is a sister species to O. cyanolaemus.
 This supports the green-headed hillstar's differentiation from the Andean hillstar.

 The binomial name commemorates Polish ornithologist Jan Sztolcman (Jean Stanislaus Stolzmann).

 There are currently seven species in the genus Oreotrochilus.